Maximal entanglement increase with single-photon subtraction: R enyi-2 entanglement

 where we minimize over all decompositions $\hat\rho = \int {\rm d}\lambda\, p(\lambda) \ket{\psi_{\lambda}}\bra{\psi_{\lambda}}$.
-We use this measure to focus on the upper limit of the entanglement increase.
-We will show that for any Gaussian state --mixed or pure-- the maximal increase of bipartite ``R\'enyi-2 entanglement'' through single-photon addition/subtraction is $\log 2$. \\
+Because the the R\'enyi-2 entropy is a lower bound on the von Neumann entropy, it naturally follows that ${\cal E}_R(\hat\rho)$ is a lower bound on the entanglement of formation.
+Nevertheless, it is also a meaningful entanglement measure in its own right, which we will use to derive an intuitive upper limit of the entanglement increase: we will show that for any Gaussian state --mixed or pure-- the maximal increase of bipartite ``R\'enyi-2 entanglement'' through single-photon addition/subtraction is $\log 2$. \\